Benny Johnson (columnist)

-Benny Johnson (born May 27, 1987) is an American conservative political commentator and YouTuber.
+Benny Johnson (born May 27, 1987) is an American right-wing political commentator and YouTuber.
 He has contributed to several conservative media outlets such as Breitbart News, TheBlaze, National Review, and The Daily Caller.

-Johnson was associated with BuzzFeed but was fired in 2014 due to several instances of plagiarism, where he used text from sources such as Yahoo Answers and Wikipedia without giving due credit.
+Johnson was previously employed with BuzzFeed but was fired in 2014 due to several instances of plagiarism, where he used text from sources such as Yahoo Answers and Wikipedia without giving due credit.

 Johnson has also worked for Turning Point USA and hosted for Newsmax TV.

 Career

 After attending the University of Iowa, Johnson began contributing opinion pieces to the website Breitbart in 2010.
 From 2011 to 2012, Johnson was a full-time worker for conservative website TheBlaze, founded by Glenn Beck.
-From 2012 to 2014, Johnson was a staff writer at BuzzFeed, until he was fired for plagiarism.
+From 2012 to 2014, Johnson was a staff writer at BuzzFeed, until he was suspended from BuzzFeed when an online investigation exposed plagiarism in his posts.
+His writings "periodically lifted text from a variety of sources", including Yahoo Answers, Wikipedia, and U.S. News & World Report, "all without credit".
+The plagiarized work comprised almost 10 percent of his work; he was subsequently fired from BuzzFeed and apologized for the plagiarism.

 Johnson speaking at the 2014 International Students for Liberty Conference in Washington, D.C.

 In September 2014, Johnson became digital director at National Review (NR).
 In 2015, Johnson left NR to join the Independent Journal Review (IJR) as a creative content contributor.
 A month after his relationship with the IJR was terminated in October 2017, Johnson joined The Daily Caller.

-In 2019, he became a chief creative officer at Turning Point USA.
-In 2020, Johnson was a host on Newsmax TV.
-Johnson runs three YouTube channels: "Benny Johnson", "Benny On The Block" and "Benny Brews".
-Johnson also hosts a podcast called "The Benny Show".
-His main YouTube channel, titled "Benny Johnson", has amassed 6.01 million subscribers and 4 billion views as of September 2025.